See Also

 Rebel Wilson

-- On May 2, comedic actress Rebel Wilson took a more serious turn on Instagram to share a candid update on her fertility struggles.
+- On May 2, 2021, comedic actress Rebel Wilson took a more serious turn on Instagram to share a candid update on her fertility struggles.
 "I got some bad news today and didn't have anyone to share it with...but I guess I gotta tell someone," she explained.
 "To all the women out there struggling with fertility, I feel ya.
 The universe works in mysterious ways and sometimes it all doesn't make sense...but I hope there's light about to shine through all the dark clouds."
-In December 2020, the actress, now 42 years old, had shared that she made the decision to freeze her eggs.
-Though it's uncertain what the bad news was exactly, the comment section was filled with support from other celebrities and fans saying they've been through the same struggles and telling Wilson not to give up.
+In December 2020, the actress had shared that she made the decision to freeze her eggs.
+In 2022, Wilson had a daughter born via surrogacy.

 © Getty Images